If you are considering submitting an application to Monroe County Community College, there is no application fee, which means it is free to apply.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Monroe County Community College is anot competitive school to get into.
+It is not competitive to get into Monroe County Community College.
 Monroe County Community College has open admissions, which means admission is not competitive and any applicants that met the basic requirements can enroll.

 Schools that are not competitive to get into, like Monroe County Community College, accept virtually all applicants regardless of high school rank or test scores.
 Admissions to allied health, culinary arts programs is program moderately difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.
+Each college determines which factors are they consider most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you shine.